iterative/dvc.org/content/docs/studio/user-guide/model-registry/use-models.md

 # Use models

-Whether you need to download your models to use them, or you're looking to set up some automation in CI/CD to deploy them, Iterative Studio provides these capabilities.
+Whether you need to download your models to use them, or you're looking to set up some automation in CI/CD to deploy them, DVC Studio provides these capabilities.

 ## Download models

-If your model file is DVC-tracked, you can download any of its registered versions using Studio [REST API], `dvc get`, or DVC [Python API].
+If your model file is DVC-tracked, you can download any of its registered versions using the DVC Studio [REST API], `dvc get`, or DVC [Python API].

 ### Using Studio API

-Using Studio API will require you to add your remote storage secrets to respective projects but downloading models can be easier than DVC since you only need to have the Studio API token.
+Using the DVC Studio API will require you to add your remote storage secrets to respective projects but downloading models can be easier than DVC since you only need to have the Studio API token.
 You do not need direct access to your remote storage, and you do not need to install DVC.
 Studio APIs rely on signing urls,